vx

 Most RFCs and design docs I write start as speech now.
 When doing development I’m typically talking with Claude Code rather than typing.
 It makes work feel more fluid, like I’m working with a coworker.
 It’s also slowly improving the way I put together thoughts via voice.

-I still edit everything but speech does the first pass and gets my ideas onto “paper.
-Typing handles cleanup.
+I still edit everything but speech does the first pass and gets my ideas onto “paper”.
+Typing and manual fixes handles cleanup.

 requirements